vmtamburro/Data-Engineering/Cloud Computing/Azure/AZ900/exam_practice_1.md

     * Azure functions is PaaS
     * Microsoft Intune is SaaS
     * Azure Disk Storage is IaaS
-    * Azure Virtual Machine is PaaS
+    * Azure Virtual Machine is not PaaS
 35. You are considering adopting Azure Cloud services for your organization's critical workloads.
 As part of your evaluation you want to understand the benefits and assurances provided by Azure's service-level agreement (SLA).
 Which of the following options correctly defines what an SLA in Azure encompasses?
     * The performance standards tha Microsoft commits for you, the customer.
 An Azure SLA outlines the performance commitments and guarantees provided by Microsoft for its Azure services.
 It defines the level of availability, uptime, reliability, and response times that customers can expect from Azure Services.